- Location: Siddhtek, Jalalpur, Karjat, Maharashtra 414403

 - By Air: The nearby Airport is Pune Lohegaon Airport.
 There are numerous numbers of taxis and buses that will take you to Siddhatek from the Airport.

-- By Train: Daund Junction Railway Station is nearby Railway Station on the Pune – Solapur line which is 18 km away.
+- By Train: Daund Junction Railway Station is near the Railway Station on the Pune – Solapur line which is 18 km away.

 - By Road: An alternate route is the long route of 48 km from Daund-Kashti-Pedgoan.
 In the morning hours, many buses ply from Pune directly to Siddhtek.